zammad/zammad-admin-documentation/system/integrations/checkmk/admin-panel-reference.rst

    :alt: Screenshot of Checkmk "Recent Logs" section
    :align: center

-If you’re having trouble getting Zammad and Checkmk to play nicely together, this section can help you troubleshoot. 🙌
+If you're having trouble getting Zammad and Checkmk to play nicely together, this section can help you troubleshoot.

-It contains a record of the fifty most recent transactions that Zammad knows about, including each one’s request/response details and return status.
+It contains a record of the fifty most recent transactions that Zammad knows about, including each one's request/response details and return status.